AriFordsham/GHCWiki/building/using.md

 source.
 (Just in case your build tree does die, you might want to keep a private directory of `build.mk` files, and use a symbolic link in each build tree to point to the appropriate one.)
-So `mk/build.mk` never exists in the source tree &mdash; you create one in each build tree from the template.
+So `mk/build.mk` never exists in the source tree — you create one in each build tree from the template.
 We'll discuss what to put in it shortly.